agentmorris/nfl-game-dates/docs/year_2018_week_19_no_quality.md

----
-title: Game info for 2018 championship
+## Game info for 2018 championship
----
 Los Angeles Rams at New Orleans Saints, Sunday, Jan 20, 3:05 PM